-Modern life rigs our environments to prey not only on our impulses but on our deepest drives: for belonging, discovery, relief, and significance.
-Cheap substitutes promise to meet those needs but instead block the real work of connection, presence, and growth.
-The real danger is not the activity itself but the opportunity cost: relationships hollowed by distance, pain left unhealed, and a loss of presence that leaves us less ourselves.
+Modern life rigs our environments to prey not only on our impulses but on our deeper drives for belonging, discovery, relief, and significance.
+Cheap substitutes promise to meet those needs but often block the slower, more fulfilling work of connection, presence, and growth.
+The real danger is not the activity itself, but the opportunity cost: relationships eroded by distance, pain left festering, and a gradual loss of presence that leaves us less connected to ourselves.

 1. Mindless Scrolling

 Scrolling promises rest and novelty, but usually leaves us dulled and alone.
-It feels like a break, but it is really self-sabotage, grazing on junk food when what you need is sleep.
+It feels like a break, but often becomes avoidance, like grazing on junk food when what you need is sleep.

 2. Obsession

 If scrolling numbs, obsession overstimulates.
-Porn, news, over-analysis, endless ChatGPT convos: they look like progress, but they are avoidance in disguise.
+Porn, news, over-analysis, and endless ChatGPT convos can look like engagement but function as avoidance in disguise.

-Serving others looks noble, but when it replaces care for ourselves, it becomes avoidance.
+Serving others looks noble, but when it replaces care for ourselves, it becomes depleting.
 We cannot offer true presence if we have abandoned ourselves.

 4. Busyness Disguised as Productivity